News for 2018 Aintree Grand National Festival

 Principal Aintree Facts, Figures and Top Trends.

-The most prestigious race held at the racetrack is the John Smith's Grand National Chase (Handicap) Grade 3 which takes place every year in April and the 2011 renewal is won by Ballabriggs trained by Donald McCain with prize money of £535,135.
+The most prestigious and famous race held at the racetrack is the John Smith's Grand National Chase (Handicap) Grade 3 which takes place every year in April and the 2011 renewal was won by Ballabriggs trained by Donald McCain with prize money of £535,135.

 It is interesting to note that the original running of the race in 1839 required the horses to leave the racecourse and run over open countryside towards the Leeds and Liverpool canal, leaping the gates, hedges and ditches they encountered on the way, eventually returning to run the length of the course and then repeat the exercise.